phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/person/doc-custom-settings/doc-person-classification.md

 Then one will be able to:

 - enter a new classification
-- delete one
+- delete one, with x on the left of the Text Field
 - make it invisible on homepage.
-- assign a Googlemaps icon or Openstreet Map
+- assign a Googlemaps, a Openstreet Map or a Bing Map icon.

 ##Classification